SignalK/freeboard-sk/README.md

  * Allows draw/edit/save of waypoints, routes and regions.
  * Supports chart rotation by [Shift-click-drag].
  * Waypoint/route/regions management
+ * AIS targets

 Todo:
  * Integration to instrumentpanel project
  * Chart management
  * Bearing and speed lines
- * AIS targets

  * and on and on...

 ### Installation

 NOTE: Windows users - DONT put any of this in directories with spaces or anything but simple ascii names.
 Use something like eg C:\dev\freeboard-sk

-You will need a working nodejs installation, and the project must be served from a web server.
+You will need a working nodejs installation to be able to build the project, and the project must be served from a web server.
 The easiest way to do this is to also install and run the signalk-server-java project.

 ```shell
 $ git clone https://github.com/SignalK/signalk-java-server.git